 As a teacher, you spend most of your time looking after other people, from stressed-out students to concerned parents.
 Yet more often than not, your own mental wellbeing takes a back seat, leaving you at risk of stress, anxiety, and even burnout.

 As a preferred provider for Teacher’s Health and Teachers Union Health (TUH), National Dental Care Group is keen to acknowledge the phenomenal job that our teachers do.
-As teachers get ready to head back to the classroom after the Summer holidays, we’re shining a light on the importance of self-care for teachers, with some tips on how to maintain positive mental health during these challenging times.
+As teachers get ready to head back to the classroom after the Summer holidays, we’re shining a light on the importance of self-care for teachers, with some tips on how to maintain positive mental health.

 You’re used to taking care of your students’ needs - but how often do you prioritise your own wellbeing and make time to caring for yourself?
 As the saying goes, you can’t pour from an empty cup, so carving out time each day for self-care is essential for keeping your mind and body healthy and productive.

 Whether it’s setting aside time for a yoga class, allocating ten minutes each morning to meditate, or spending an hour indulging in your favourite hobby, make a point of making the time for self-care.

 Self-care tip: If you find yourself constantly pushing self-care down your to-do list, consider scheduling time in your diary for self-care activities and treat them as you would any other important task (which is exactly what they are!).

 Burnout is the term used to describe the response to prolonged or excessive workplace stress, generally leading to symptoms including fatigue, overwhelm, boredom, depression, anxiety, stress, apathy and frustration.